Auto ear detection auto play/pause

 OnePlus smartphone owners may leap at the chance to grab a pair of the OnePlus Buds, and for good reason: these are a solid pair of budget earbuds that play very well within the OnePlus ecosystem.
 While the engineering and design team has every right to feel proud of the case and efficient charging, these features don’t make up for the poor connection quality and fit.

-It seems OnePlus didn’t care to serve the Android community at large, because of how it limited updates to its proprietary handsets — on top of missing aptX support.
-OnePlus isn’t alone in relegating certain features to its own smartphones; this strategy is ripped right from Apple and Huawei’s playbooks.
-Just because OnePlus didn’t start the trend doesn’t exonerate it from wrongdoing.
+At first it seemed OnePlus didn’t care to serve the Android community at large, because of how it limited updates to its proprietary handsets — on top of missing aptX support, but it has since righted its wrongs with the HeyMelody app.
+OnePlus wasn’t alone in relegating certain features to its own smartphones; this strategy is ripped right from Apple and Huawei’s playbooks.

 Die-hard OnePlus fans who find semi-open earbuds comfortable will enjoy the OnePlus Buds for their immediate auto-play and pause functionality.